Smudge202/smudge202.github.io/_posts/2015-04-15-composition.md

 Sometimes referred to as the _Hollywood Principle - "Don't call me, I'll call you"_, IoC spans back more than 25 years.
 Although it made appearances in papers beforehand, it was possibly made most famous in the book; _[Gang of Four]_.

-I like to think of it as the broadest description of dependency flow, to which patterns that can be used to achieve the [Dependency Inversion Principle] all fit in.
+I like to think of it as the broadest description of dependency flow, to which patterns that can be used to achieve the [Dependency Inversion Principle] all fit within.
 It describes how reusable, generic components are used by applications and in which direction the flow of control should occur.

 For more information on IoC, I recommend checking out [Martin Fowler's article].